Charing Cross Road, London

 Helen Hobson's London stage credits include the role of 'Nurse Plimpton' in Richard Baron's production of Anthony Horowitz's thriller Mindgame at the Vaudeville Theatre in 2000; and the role of 'the Mother Abbess' in Rachel Kavanaugh's revival of the Rodgers and Hammerstein musical The Sound of Music at the Regent's Park Open Air Theatre in 2013.

 David Shannon's West End musical credits include playing the role of 'Miss Trunchbull' in Matthew Warchus' production of Tim Minchin's musical of Roald Dahl's Matilda The Musical at the Cambridge Theatre in 2017; and the role of 'John' in Robert Carsen's production of Andrew Lloyd Webber's The Beautiful Game at the Cambridge Theatre in 2000.
 He has also, at various times, played the title role in Andrew Lloyd Webber's musical Phantom Of The Opera at Her Majesty's Theatre; and the role of 'Jean Valjean' in the Schönberg and Boublil musical Les Miserables at the Queen's Theatre.

-Come from Away in London at the Phoenix Theatre has public previews from 30 January 2019 and opens on 18 February 2019
+Come from Away in London at the Phoenix Theatre previewed from 30 January 2019 and opened on 18 February 2019